seek-oss/sku/.changeset/old-tips-accept.md

 'sku': patch
 ---

-Fix static rendering for routes using ':language'
+Support static rendering for routes using ':language'